Is an AC Compressor Covered Under Warranty?

 How often should AC compressors be replaced?

 AC compressors are tough and hardy.
 They should generally last more than 10 years — or about 150,000 to 200,000 miles.
-However, it’s also possible for an AC compressor to last for a car’s entire life.
+It’s also possible for an AC compressor to last for a car’s entire life.
 So don’t be surprised if you never have to replace an AC compressor in your car.

 What should I do if my claim is denied?